 Introduces the basics of computing, including computer hardware, and programming concepts and language.
 Explores how computers work and how a computer may be programmed.
 Includes a brief history of computer, programming languages, and computer numbering systems.
 Presents basic programming constructs; students produce a variety of introductory level programs.
 Surveys various computing professions.
 May be delivered hybrid and/or online.
-Lab access fee of $45 applies.
+Lab access fee of $45 computers applies.

 Teaches proper program structure using the core concepts of object-oriented programming: classes, objects, encapsulation, inheritance and polymorphism.
 Presents problems of increasing size and complexity requiring OOP techniques, standard libraries and other appropriate language constructs.
 Presents methods to identify, define and implement solutions to naturally recursive problems.
 May be delivered online.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 For Computer Science Majors.
 Covers algebraic structures applied to computer programming.
 Includes logic, sets, elementary number theory, mathematical induction, recursion, algorithm complexity, combinatorics, and relations.
 First of a two-semester sequence.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Introduces C++ programming for students with prior programming experience.
 Covers language fundamentals, core standard library components, error handling, value semantics, pointers and memory management, object-oriented programming, and templates.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Presents concepts, methodology and best-practices necessary to develop large scale software projects.
 Includes step-wise software requirements analysis, design, implementation, testing and release.
 Discusses software generation, reuse, scheduling, verification, and maintenance.
 Emphasizes current "real world" industry best-practices and tools.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 A rigorous introduction to computer networking theory and technologies for Computer Science and Information Technology majors.
 Includes theory of data communications protocols; theory and design of transmission systems; transmission media; and communication software.
 Emphasizes the lower layers of the Open Systems Interconnection model.
 Requires lab exercises to be completed outside of lecture.
 Lab access fee of $45 for computers applies.